COSC310-Team12/ToDoList/README.md

 ## Documentation for Assignment 3

 Since our system already had a GUI, we made improvements to the existing GUI.
+We designed a custom icon and added that to our app.
+We also implemented general functionality and interface improvements, such as adding a search bar.

 ### Features that enable your system to handle the drawbacks of the first version of the system